zetian-jia/EpigeneX/docs/tutorials/9_ucsctool.md

 ## bigWigInfo

 [bigWigInfo](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/) is a tool for displaying information about a bigWig file.
 It can display the chromosome names, the number of bases, the file size, and the type of the file (bedGraph, variableStep, or fixedStep).

+{: .info-title}
+>What bigWigInfo can do:
+>
+>1. show the chromosome names
+>2. show the mean, min, max, and standard deviation of the data

 usage